Tomade/GettingDataProject/README.md

 More information on this transformation can be found in the Code Book made available in this reposity.

-#### 5. From the data set in step 4, creates a second, independent tidy data
-set with the average of each variable for each activity and each subject.
+#### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This step was made very simple and concise thanks to the `summarise_each()` function made available by the `dplyr` library.
+This step was made very simple and concise thanks to the `summarise_each()` and `group_by()` functions made available by the `dplyr` library.
 I could aggregate the information as required and save the results to a text file with:

 ```r